-There are many materials used to make swab heads, but let's discuss the most common head materials found in the precision cleaning environment.
-Cotton is very absorbent and in many cases, a good cleaning choice.
-Cotton is tolerant of cleaning solvents.
-However, irregularities from being a naturally derived material limit its usefulness.
-Unless carefully made and engineered cotton swabs can often shed fibers.
+There are many materials used to make swab heads, but let's discuss the two most common head materials found in the precision cleaning environment.
+Cotton is very absorbent and, in many cases, a good cleaning choice.
+Cotton is tolerant of most cleaning solvents, however irregularities from being a naturally derived material do limit its usefulness.
+Unless carefully made and engineered, cotton swabs often shed fibers.
 Some cotton swabs are engineered to be very clean.
 For example, this swab can be used in many precision applications.
 It uses special cotton fibers that are wound very tightly.

-The second material we use for these precision swabs is a polyurethane foam.
-Polyurethane foams are absorbent and generally clean it tolerates the most frequently used cleaning solvents, such as isopropyl alcohol.
-However, more aggressive cleaning solvents, such as acetone will weaken the foam structure and it will shed particles.
+The second common material used for precision swabs is a polyurethane foam.
+Polyurethane foams are absorbent and generally sterile, and it tolerates the most frequently used cleaning solvents, such as isopropyl alcohol.
+However, more aggressive cleaning solvents, such as acetone, will weaken the foam structure and may shed particles.

-Swab handle material is often specified for stiffness and chemical tolerance.
-Wooden handles provide good stiffness and good chemical tolerance, but like cotton, wood handles are not as clean as required by many precision applications because they're a natural material.
+Swab handle material is often specified for stiffness and for chemical tolerance.
+Wooden handles provide good stiffness and good chemical tolerance, but much like cotton can be, wood as a natural material may not be as sterile as required for some applications.

-Engineered plastics are chosen most frequently polymers and plastics can be engineered for many properties, a simple plastic like polypropylene has excellent chemical tolerance and can be engineered to be stiffer or softer and more flexible as required.
+As a result, engineered plastics are chosen most frequently for swab handles.
+Polymers and plastics can be engineered for many properties.
+A simple plastic like polypropylene has excellent chemical tolerance and can be specifically engineered to be stiffer or more flexible as required.

 If you have any precision cleaning needs, contact us at 800-858-4043 and firstname.lastname@example.org or check us out online at www.techspray.com and we'll be happy to discuss swabs with you and make a recommendation and get you the swab you need.